yashmakhija/bms-kamra/packages/database/Readme.md

 3. If payment is completed before expiration, the ticket becomes SOLD
 4. If the lock expires without payment, the ticket is automatically returned to the available pool
 5. Database indexes ensure high-performance queries for lock checking and cleanup

-This approach ensures that even with millions of concurrent users, no ticket can be sold more than once, while still providing a fair "first come, first served" experience.

 ## Workflow Example